 Public spaces are no less impressive.
 French restaurant Azure 45 holds a Michelin star, the 21,000-square-foot spa includes a pool on the 46th floor, Japanese restaurant Hinokizaka features a centuries-old reconstructed teahouse, and the bar stocks over 100 varieties of whisky.
 There’s even an on-site chapel and wedding planner if you’re looking to tie the knot.

 It costs around $800 a night to sleep in one of Tokyo’s dreamiest hotels, so if you have enough points, we suggest using them.
-Award nights here range from 70,000 to 100,000 Marriott Bonvoy points per night.
+Award nights here range from 70,000 to 100,000 Marriott Bonvoy points per night on average.

 The elevator ride is almost a minute long to reach the 103rd-floor lobby level of The Ritz-Carlton, Hong Kong, another sky-high property in the brand’s portfolio.